On April 16, 1862, the District of Columbia Compensated Emancipation Act became law.

 The federal government compensated the “owners” of enslaved people for their “loss of property.”
 The people who were freed were not compensated, nor given any assistance for the transition to their freedom.

 Emancipation Day is an official holiday in Washington, D.C.
+Watch a short documentary film from the National Archives about the DC Emancipation Act.

 When Slaveowners Got ‘Reparations’: Lincoln signed a bill in 1862 that paid up to $300 for every enslaved person freed by Tera W. Hunter in The New York Times.